JujakPRO/RevengeWare/README.md

+**Warning**: This code is for educational and research purposes only.
+Unauthorized use of this code for malicious purposes is strictly prohibited and may be illegal.

 # RevengeWare
 RevengeWare is a batch file ransomeware.
-(For individual research, experimental purposes only.)